 In general, the biggest challenge for sustainable fashion brands is gaining visibility.
 As well as a missing understanding of the consumers that sustainable production is slower and more expensive than conventional fashion.
 We are currently used to fast deliveries, high frequency and low prices and it will take some time before people can start to rethink - but it can work, as we have witnessed in the food and beauty market.

-Despite Covid-19, our marketplace was able to continue working relatively normal.
+Despite the pandemic, our marketplace was able to continue working relatively normal.
 The reason is, that we work with the brand's product lines and therefore do not hold any stocks ourselves.
 We arrange the sale and the labels send the goods directly.
 Fortunately, many of the brands we work with offer season- and timeless products.
-In addition, most of of the products are made in Germany, which makes things easier for us.
+In addition, most of the products are made in Germany, which makes things easier for us.

 Source: The wearness